askblaker/k3s.rocks/docs/https-cert-manager-letsencrypt.md

 ## Test

-point your browser to <a href="https://echo.dog.example.com" target="_blank">https://echo.dog.example.com</a> .
+point your browser to <a href="https://whoami.example.com" target="_blank">https://whoami.example.com</a> .
 (It might be a few minutes until certificates are ready).
 You should get a 200 response, and a simple response of "echo1" showing in the webpage.
 You should now see your whoami service served with a fresh https certificate.

 ## Troubleshooting

 Se cert-managers official <a href="https://cert-manager.io/docs/faq/acme/" target="_blank">trouble shooting guide</a>

+Basically you will do kubectl get/describe following CRDs: issuer, clusterissuer, certificaterequest, order.